-You can call us to get a quick estimate of how much Income Support you may get will vary according to your household circumstances, eg: if you live alone or as a couple the number of dependent children or young adults living with you the age and income of non-dependants living with you
+You can call us to get a quick estimate of how much Income Support you might get.
+It will vary according to your household circumstances, eg:

+if you live alone or as a couple the number of dependent children or young adults living with you the age and income of non-dependants living with you